[X] CLOSEMAIN MENU

 liquor

-Purchasing or consuming alcoholic beverages.
-Regulation of ethyl alcohol varies by country.11 In the United States, the minimum age to purchase alcohol is 21 years.
-Regulations also address drinking and driving, with criminal classifications varying by country12 and state within the US,13 starting .08 percent blood alcohol concentration.
+Reducing consumption of alcoholic beverages.
+Regulation of ethyl alcohol varies by country.
+In the United States, the minimum age to purchase alcohol is 21 years.
+Regulations also address drinking and driving, with criminal classifications varying by country10 and state within the US.11 The legal limit for most drivers in the US is .08 percent blood alcohol concentration.

-Recommendations for pregnant women are to avoid all alcohol during pregnancy.14 The 2015-2020 Dietary Guidelines for Americans recommend that the following groups avoid all alcohol:
+Recommendations for pregnant women are to avoid all alcohol during pregnancy.12 The 2020-2025 Dietary Guidelines for Americans recommend that the following groups avoid all alcohol:

 • Anyone under age 21